To sell or not to sell the business you built?

 Investment theory lays down that it is poor practice to keep all your financial assets in a single company.
 Businesses may find themselves subject to unexpected pressure, from new competitors or disruptive technology to extraordinary events such as the Covid-19 pandemic.

-It is a huge risk to have all your wealth tied up in just one business, whatever your attachment to it.
-Instead, investment gurus recommend that you should diversify your holdings across a range of companies, sectors and geographic regions.
+It is a huge risk to have all your wealth tied up in a single business, whatever your attachment to it.
+Instead, investment experts recommend that you should diversify your holdings across a range of companies, sectors and geographic regions.
 That way, if something goes wrong with a particular investment, its impact will be less than life-changing.

 A question of control

-There are a number of questions that entrepreneurs in this position should ask themselves.
-Perhaps the most important is how involved they want to be in the company after they give up its day-to-day running.
+Perhaps the most important questions is how involved founders want to be in the company after they give up its day-to-day leadership.

-Linked to that is the question of whether the founder wants to keep benefiting financially from the business, or decides they would be better off using the proceeds of a sale to redeploy their wealth into a portfolio that can provide an income.
+Linked to that is the question of whether the founder wants to keep benefiting financially from the business, or decides they would be better off using the proceeds of a sale to redeploy their wealth into a portfolio that can generate a regular income.
 If the business is in a high-risk sector, would they rather diversify their assets?
-Or do they have the ambition to invest in building a new venture?
+Or do they have the ambition and commitment to invest in building a new venture?

 Influence versus diversification